marcotcal/PG-DBA-Tools/README.md

 About some false positives on QtCreator - Q_Object (incomplete type) - Please disable clang options on menu /help/about plugins
 See configuration to choose the web engine

+As each sql tool have a separated connection it is possible to open independent transactions.
+Also the sentings for query optimazations are applied only in the selected SQL Tool.